 Once I felt better, I started to introduce weight lifting again.
 I started off doing bodyweight and progressed to what I do now.
 I do 4-days of weight lifting a week and try to walk as much as possible.
 In the winter months…and the cold…I’m not always walking.

-My goal now with exercise is not to squat 2x my bodyweight or to use it as a punishment.
-My goal now is to be strong so I can age well and keep my strength.
+With exercise, my goal is not to squat 2x my bodyweight or to use it as a punishment.
+My goal now is to be strong, so I can age well and keep my strength.

 Some of these I did before healing, but I love them so much I continued doing them.
 For sleep, I always aim to get 8-hours asleep.
 I value my sleep so much.
 I typically get in bed for 9:00 PM or 9:30 PM and then read before bed.
-And then wake up for 5:45 AM or 7:00 AM depending on the day.
+And then wake up at 5:45 AM or 7:00 AM, depending on the day.

-As for meal timing, I aim to have a period of 4 hours minimum in between each meal.
-This has helped my body to fully digest my food and to become hungry again.
+As for meal timing, I aim to have 4 hours minimum in between each meal.
+This has helped my body to digest my food fully and to become hungry again.
 Sometimes I have a snack between lunch and dinner after a workout.
 Then by 5:30 PM or 6:15 PM, I am done eating.